Joe-Costa/PowerShellUsageReport/README.md

 - Network access to Qumulo cluster (port 8000)
 - Valid bearer token for authentication for a user with the `ANALYTICS_READ` RBAC privilege

+The format of the token file is a single line with:

+`session-v1:foo..bar..baz..boop..dee..doo..==`

+or

+`bearer-v1:foo..bar..baz..boop..dee..doo..==`

 ## Usage

 ```powershell